 Internal Turbulent Flow – Dittus-Boelter

 For fully developed (hydrodynamically and thermally) turbulent flow in a smooth circular tube, the local Nusselt number may be obtained from the well-known Dittus-Boelter equation.
-The DittusBoelter equation is easy to solve but is less accurate when there is a large temperature difference across the fluid and is less accurate for rough tubes (many commercial applications), since it is tailored to smooth tubes.
+The DittusBoelter equation is easy to solve.
+Still, it is less accurate when there is a large temperature difference across the fluid and is less accurate for rough tubes (many commercial applications) since it is tailored to smooth tubes.

-For flows characterized by large property variations, the corrections (e.g. a viscosity correction factor μ/μwall) must be taken into account, for example, as Sieder and Tate recommend.
+For flows characterized by large property variations, the corrections (e.g.,, a viscosity correction factor μ/μwall) must be considered, for example, as Sieder and Tate recommend.

 For example, consider a cumulus cloud.
 The macroscale of the cloud can be of the order of kilometers and may grow or persist over long periods of time.
 Within the cloud, eddies may occur over scales of the order of millimeters.
 For smaller flows such as in pipes, the microscales may be much smaller.
 Most of the kinetic energy of the turbulent flow is contained in the macroscale structures.
 The energy “cascades” from these macroscale structures to microscale structures by an inertial mechanism.
 This process is known as the turbulent energy cascade.

 The smallest scales in turbulent flow are known as the Kolmogorov microscales.
-These are small enough that molecular diffusion becomes important and viscous dissipation of energy takes place and the turbulent kinetic energy is dissipated into heat.
+These are small enough that molecular diffusion becomes important and viscous dissipation of energy occurs, and the turbulent kinetic energy is dissipated into heat.

 The size of the smallest eddy in the flow is determined by viscosity.
 The Kolmogorov length scale decreases as viscosity decreases.
 For very high Reynolds number flows, the viscous forces are smaller with respect to inertial forces.
-Smaller scale motions are then necessarily generated until the effects of viscosity become important and energy is dissipated.
-The ratio of largest to smallest length scales in the turbulent flow are proportional to the Reynolds number (raises with the three-quarters power).
+Smaller-scale motions are then necessarily generated until the effects of viscosity become important, and energy is dissipated.
+The largest to smallest length scales ratio in the turbulent flow is proportional to the Reynolds number (raises with the three-quarters power).

 This causes direct numerical simulations of turbulent flow to be practically impossible.
 For example, consider a flow with a Reynolds number of 106.
-In this case the ratio L/l is proportional to 1018/4.
-Since we have to analyze three-dimensional problem, we need to compute a grid that consisted of at least 1014 grid points.
+In this case, the ratio L/l is proportional to 1018/4.
+Since we have to analyze the three-dimensional problem, we need to compute a grid that consists of at least 1014 grid points.
 This far exceeds the capacity and possibilities of existing computers.